JArthurJohnston/story-teller/README.md

 Enjoy smalltalking!

 PS.
-Just use the command line to push code.
+Just use the command line to commit & push code.
 The usual git commands will work fine, push, pull, rebase, etc...